FrancescoBellini92/UFEND_3/readme.md

 ## Udacity Front End ND project 3

-Third project for the Udacity Front End Nanodegree: this project required building a web app interacting with external APIs and backend by a Node server.
+Third project for the Udacity Front End Nanodegree: this project required building a web app interacting with external APIs and backed by a Node server.

 This repo contains a simple web page for taking notes about weather-related feelings